 Wipfli won the 2009 Dissertation of the Year award from the National Association of Sport and Physical Education for his work discovering that post-exercise improvements in depressive symptoms are mediated by reductions in serum serotonin.…

 Jennifer Young’s expertise lies in public health nutrition with maternal, child and adolescent populations.
 Her areas of focus include: food insecurity; school health; unhealthy food marketing; obesity stigma; and healthy weight and development.
 She has worked on nutrition programs, projects and policy at the state and local level.

 Belinda Zeidler has been a faculty member at PSU for over 30 years.
-As director of undergraduate programs at the School of Public Health, she is the undergraduate curriculum chair and is responsible for overseeing the curricular changes to courses and programs at the undergraduate level.
+As associate dean of undergraduate programs at the School of Public Health, she is the undergraduate curriculum chair and is responsible for overseeing the curricular changes to courses and programs at the undergraduate level.
 She also works as an academic advisor and internship co-coordinator.…